jfrog/terraform-provider-artifactory/docs/guides/repositories_in_project.md

 ## Workaround

-~> **Note:** In the Project provider documentation, we strongly recommend using the `repos` attribute to manage the list of repositories.
+~> In the Project provider documentation, we strongly recommend using the `repos` attribute to manage the list of repositories.
 Do not use `project_key` attribute of the repository resource.

 Unfortunately, we can't fix the behavior described above right now.
 The workaround is simply to run `terraform apply` twice.